Mike Stojanović

-Momčilo "Mike" Stojanović (Момчило Мајк Стојановић, [mǒmtʃilo mǎjk stojǎːnoʋitɕ]; 26 January 1947 – 18 November 2010) was a professional soccer forward most notably playing in the NASL and for the Canadian national team.
+Momčilo "Mike" Stojanović (Момчило Мајк Стојановић, [mǒmtʃilo mǎjk stojǎːnoʋitɕ]; 26 January 1947 – 18 November 2010) was a professional soccer forward most notably playing in the NASL.
+Born in Yugoslavia, he represented the Canadian national team.

 Early life

-Mike Stojanović, nicknamed Stole in Serbian and Stollie in English, was born in Lapovo (PR Serbia, FPR Yugoslavia), to parents Vitomir and Ruža.
+Mike Stojanović, nicknamed Stole in Serbian and Stollie in English, was born on 26 January 1947 in Lapovo (PR Serbia, FPR Yugoslavia) to parents Vitomir and Ruža.

 Club career

 Early career

 Stojanović spent time in the Yugoslav First League in 1969 with Radnički Kragujevac where he assisted the club in successfully avoiding relegation to the second tier.
 For his part, he contributed seven goals throughout the season.
 He briefly played in the Yugoslav second tier with Jedinstvo Paraćin in 1971 before returning to the Radnicki.
 He also had stints with Vardar Skopje and Morava Velika Plana.

-The Yugoslavian football structure was affected by the monetary reforms imposed by the country's president Josip Tito in the early 1970s which resulted in a decrease in payouts to footballers.
+The Yugoslavian soccer structure was affected by the monetary reforms imposed by the country's president Josip Tito in the early 1970s which resulted in a decrease in payouts to players.
 The cutbacks caused Stojanović to seek opportunities outside of Yugoslavia.
 Before moving to North America, Stojanović was set to join OGC Nice, but there were complications with his documentation upon signing.
 He also had intentions of playing in West Germany but ultimately landed in Canada.

 Serbian White Eagles

 In 1973, he landed in Canada's National Soccer League with Toronto-based club Serbian White Eagles FC.
 In his debut season with Toronto, he assisted the club in securing a postseason berth where he contributed two goals against Toronto Homer in the opening round.
 He played in the second round of the playoffs where he recorded a goal against Toronto Hungaria but the Serbs were eliminated from the competition.

 Stojanović returned to the Serbs for his sophomore season where he produced a league record by registering 54 goals in 36 matches which ultimately secured him the top goal scorer award.
 The feat is still a club and National Soccer League record.
 His contributions helped the Serbs in clinching the regular season title.
 He also was featured in the Canadian Open Cup where he contributed a goal against Calgary Springer Kickers which secured the title and a berth in the CONCACAF Champions' Cup.

 In 1975, he finished the season once more as the league's top goal scorer with 42 goals in 36 matches.

+On 7 August 2009 in a pre-game ceremony, the Serbian White Eagles retired the number 9 which was worn by Stojanović while playing for the club from 1974 to 1975.
+This is the only number the club has retired.